 Cooler, fresher water can encourage your pet to drink more, but why is that important?

 Most cats don't drink enough water, especially those that are fed a primarily dry diet, like kibble.
 If your pet isn't getting regular moisture in their diet, like from a raw or canned diet, then they must drink plenty of water throughout the day to compensate.

 Proper hydration can improve digestion, increase nutrient absorption, and even aid in flushing out toxins and bacteria that can build up in their urinary and digestive tract.
 If your kitty has ever experienced a urinary tract infection before, getting them a fountain can help to prevent future infection.

-If you have multiple pets, or even a large dog, then a small water bowl may disappear pretty quickly, leaving little left over for kitty.
+If you have multiple pets or even a large dog, then a small water bowl may disappear pretty quickly, leaving little leftover for the kitty.
 Fountains are perfect for dogs and cats, so make sure that your pets never run out, no matter who is hogging all the water.

 Standing water is the perfect breeding ground for bacteria.
 Circulation can prevent bacteria and fungus build-up, so keep your pet's water moving to keep it clean and safe.

 You may also find that they prefer the movement of the water.
 If your cat has ever tried to drink from the tap, or worse - the toilet (yes cats do it too!) then it's likely that they will prefer a pet water fountain to a traditional bowl.

 Now that you know why you need the best cat fresh water fountain, let's take a look at your options and find the best cat (and dogs) water fountain.
 From BPA-free plastic to free-falling streams and adjustable flow, there are many characteristics to consider before making a purchase.